 The final course to be taken in the GDLD program is LGST 559.
 This course is designed to allow students to demonstrate the knowledge and skills they have gained in the program through preparing an original piece of legislative drafting under the direction of a supervising instructor and, in some cases, an advisor from the student's jurisdiction.
 Through the Final Drafting Project students may engage a social problem identified by a law reform project or in proposals from an NGO or lobby group.
 Sources of law reform proposals are listed here.
-The project will result in the production of an effective legislative plan and a new piece of legislation.
+The project will result in the production of an effective outline of legislation and a new piece of legislation in the form of a Bill.

 Before commencing your final project, you must complete the four core courses: